Simversity/literature/_posts/2014-08-24-adding-a-view-to-siminars.md

 ```

 This(self.render_to_response) is helper function from  BaseHandler which renders the template with the given context.
 If you don't pass them like this.
 It will use self.template and self.context.
+The template added in the beginning is a tenjin template.
+The root path to it is blackjack/templates.
+The hello/hello means its in folder blackjack/templates/hello/ and the template is in filename hello.t_html. t_html being a tenjin default.

 ### Adding authentication and other decorators
 What do you when you have to make sure the url is only accessible to an authenticated user.
 Enter helper decorators.